-Covenant Capital Management of Tennessee, LLC
+Covenant Capital Management of Tennessee, LLC¶

 Covenant Capital Management of Tennessee, LLC, which also does business as Covenant Capital Management ("CCM"), is a Tennessee limited liability company which is the successor of a Delaware limited liability company organized in June, 1999.
 CCM was registered with the Commodity Futures Trading Commission ("CFTC") as a commodity trading advisor ("CTA") on July 30, 1999 and became a member of the National Futures Association ("NFA") on the same date.
-CCM's principal business address is 3100 West End Avenue, Suite 1090, Nashville, TN 37203; telephone: (615) 678-6742.
+CCM's principal business address is 3100 West End Avenue, Suite 1090, Nashville, TN 37203; telephone: (615) 678-6742. ¶

 Scot Billington is the Chief Manager, the Head Trader, and a 45.05% equity holder of CCM.
 Scot developed the trading systems that is used by CCM and is actively involved in every aspect of CCM's business and trading.
-Scot has been an Associated Person, NFA Associate Member, and a listed principal of CCM since 7/30/1999 and has been a Branch Manager of CCM since 7/13/2005.
+Scot has been an Associated Person, NFA Associate Member, and a listed principal of CCM since 7/30/1999 and has built [26]